 The Galaxy S7 and S7 Edge came out in February, and each has two onboard storage options of 32GB and 64GB, but both bring back the option of Micro SD card slot, which lets users add extra storage with up to 200GB.
+You can check some of the best micro sd cards for galaxy s7 from online shopping sites like Amazon or eBay.
 Now three months later, Samsung rolled out this 256GB card, the intention is more than obvious.
-They believe by doing this, they can grab more market share, maybe even steal some from its No. 1 rival Apple.
-Well, to many smart phone users, this can really steal the thunder, especially to those movie lovers who want to watch movies everywhere and anytime possible.
+They believe by doing this; they can grab more market share, maybe even steal some from its No. 1 rival Apple.
+Well, to many smartphone users, this can really steal the thunder, especially to those movie lovers who want to watch movies everywhere and anytime possible.

-However, to get those TV Shows you love from DVDs into your smart phone, a Micro SD card is not enough; you will also need a DVD ripper software, which can help you convert all your DVD collections into correct video format, normally MP4 would be OK, so that you can watch them on your trips whenever you want.
-And it is not hard to find a software application cable of doing that, just search the internet and you will see a sea of options.
-But, to help killing your pains on making choices on which one to go, I recommend you the very DVD converter software I’ve using for the last 5 years and will be sure to continue using in the years to come, which has all the bells and whistles to convert any DVD into correct video formats for playing back on all the main stream mobile devices like smart phones, tablets, game consoles and PDAs etc.
+However, to get those TV Shows you love from DVDs into your smartphone, a Micro SD card is not enough; you will also need a DVD ripper software, which can help you convert all your DVD collections into correct video format, usually MP4 would be OK, so that you can watch them on your trips whenever you want.
+And it is not hard to find a software application cable of doing that, just search the internet, and you will see a sea of options.
+But, to help killing your pains on making choices on which one to go, I recommend you the very DVD converter software I’ve used for the last 5 years and will be sure to continue using in the years to come, which has all the bells and whistles to convert any DVD into correct video formats for playing back on all the mainstream mobile devices like smartphones, tablets, game consoles, and PDAs etc.